thuchula6792/uq-vae/README.md

 turn, naturally lends itself to reparameterization by a neural network.
 The resulting variational autoencoder is able to perform rapid Bayesian inference on the parameters of interest.

+# Paper:
+The paper associated with this code is titled
+"Solving Bayesian Inverse Problems via Variational Autoencoders" and can be found at: https://arxiv.org/abs/1912.04212

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my